ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 <img alt="Use well-known icons" src="{{ '/img/2020-07-28-Best-Practices-In-UX-UI-Design/icons.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 300px;">

+Also, unless you're using icons that are well-known and absolutely clear on their purpose, like the icons above, it's always a good idea to add labels to your icons.
+If you're unsure about the use of labels, user testing will tell you whether users are experiencing issues with your icons without labels or not.

 How you label your links and buttons is important as well.
 When users are looking for job opportunities on your website, typical keywords are 'Careers' or 'Jobs'.
 By using for example 'Employment', users might not be able to find your career page (as easily).